JohnOMDev/Linked-List/README.md

 [![CircleCI](https://circleci.com/gh/JohnOMDev/Linked-List-and-Reverse-with-Python.svg?style=svg)](https://circleci.com/gh/JohnOMDev/Linked-List-and-Reverse-with-Python)

 ## Project Overview
-Analyzing a linked list problem
+A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+The elements in a linked list are linked using pointers.

 ### Project Tasks